Clinic needed a cost-effective solution for a cognitive rehabilitation therapy lab, compatible with group therapy.

 “With people I work with, some people get discouraged when they reach a level of an exercise and are performing at 70% accuracy.
 It is easy for clients to get frustrated when this happens.
 For people that have experienced bullying and psychological trauma, they need positive reinforcement so that they do not give up.
 I offer encouragement and explain that it is OK to be challenged and that we will work through the problems that they are having with the exercises.
 This offers encouragement to them and helps them continue on with therapy.”

-Dyana’s program has been running for over 3 months.
+At the time that we published this case study, Dyana’s program has been running for over 3 months.
 Even in this short amount of time, she has seen first-hand benefits of implementing a cognitive skill curriculum in her setting.

 “I have a client who is a 60 year old woman with early stage dementia.
 She would forget items like her purse and telephone when she would go places.
 Even though it has been a short amount of time and she comes in 2-3x a week, I have seen behavioral changes with her.
-She is not forgetting her personal belongings, and remembers to take them with her before she leaves a space”.
+She is not forgetting her personal belongings, and remembers to take them with her before she leaves a space.”

 In addition to these benefits, Dyana connects the behavioral changes she hopes to foster with life impacting challenges that clients need to overcome in daily life.

 “Going to a doctor’s office is scary.
 For people with cognitive dysfunction, remembering medication regimens and information shared during a medical visit is very hard.
 Many people do not have help available to them in the form of a caregiver or assistant to go with them to appointments.
-When we do bridging sessions, I use these kinds of situations to help clients connect why they are doing the work they are doing with me”.
+When we do bridging sessions, I use these kinds of situations to help clients connect why they are doing the work they are doing with me.”

 At the Common Ground Learning Center, members are encouraged to participate in group therapy sessions with Dyana as well as attend events such as movie nights, field trips, and other social activities.
 A large part of the Common Ground Learning Center’s goal is to foster social skill development and community integration.
 Approaches to reaching this goal are customized according to client’s needs and are adapted as necessary.